Subject Summary - The Fermi Paradox and the Tape Recorder of Life

 • Civilizations are detectable for anywhere between 1000 years and 100 million years

-To determine which of these it is, we need to look at Drake's three critical assumptions[3]:
+To examine these three unknowns, let's look at Drake's three critical assumptions[3]:

-• Every system with planets has at least one which is suitable for life. (hence ne > 1)
+• Every system with planets has at least one which is suitable for life. (ne > 1)

-• All life-supporting planets inevitably develop intelligent life. (hence fl & fi are 1)
+• All life-supporting planets inevitably develop intelligent life. (fl = fi = 1)

 Habitable Worlds and Where to Find Them